DirtyBeastAfterTheToad/AiVstPlugin/README.md

 This project uses the following external libraries to function properly:

 - [Audiocraft](https://github.com/facebookresearch/audiocraft): A library developed by Facebook Research for high-quality audio synthesis and music generation.
-- [PyTorch](https://pytorch.org/): A deep learning framework used to support CUDA and efficient audio processing.
+- [PyTorch](https://pytorch.org/): A deep learning framework used to support CUDA.
 - [FFmpeg](https://ffmpeg.org/): A multimedia framework used for handling audio and video processing.
+Probably one of the best tool ever made.

 ## Installation
 To ensure everything works as expected, follow the setup guide for your operating system.